 Dr. Dimitri Patel is our new GP registrar, supervised by Dr. Bird.

-Dr. Liz Green, GP Partner, is sadly leaving the practice at the end of June 2017.
+Dr. Liz Green, GP Partner, sadly left the practice at the end of June 2017.
 Liz started here when we moved into 175 back in 2005 and has decided to pursue more flexible working as a locum GP.
 Please click here to view her open letter to patients.

 Annual Practice Survey